21 Experts Reveal Best eCommerce Platforms for Small Businesses

 When it comes to identifying the best eCommerce platform for small businesses, my first answer would be “it depends”.

-While that may seem an ‘easy’ answer, not all businesses have the same need and so will have different requirements from their platform.
+While that may seem an ‘easy’ answer, not all businesses have the same needs.
+So they will have different requirements for their platform.

 That said, if you’re just looking to get started I’d recommend using Shopify or Squarespace.
 While they do have a monthly subscription fee, the ease of setup and maintenance that comes with these platforms is worth it.

-Using a platform like Magento can incur huge costs from developers not only to set up but also for maintenance, whereas using Shopify, you might not need a developer to get you going.
+Using a platform like Magento can incur huge costs from developers not only to set up but also for maintenance.
+However, using Shopify, you might not need a developer to get you going.

 #17.
 John, Driwashsolutions.com